gigasnail/gigasnail-twitch-chatgpt/README.md

 **Step 4: Authorize the Bot**

+Option A - Web Dashboard (Easiest):
+1. Visit your bot's web dashboard: `https://YOUR-ACTUAL-RENDER-URL.onrender.com`
+2. Click the "Re-authorize" button at the bottom of the control panel
+3. Log in with the Twitch account you want the bot to use (e.g., gigarob0t)
+4. Click "Authorize"
+5. Done!
+The bot will automatically refresh tokens and run 24/7

+Option B - Direct URL:
 1. Visit: `https://YOUR-ACTUAL-RENDER-URL.onrender.com/auth/twitch`
-2. Log in with the Twitch account you want the bot to use (e.g., gigarob0t)
+2. Log in and authorize
-3. Click "Authorize"
-4. Done!
-The bot will automatically refresh tokens and run 24/7

 **You can now remove `TWITCH_AUTH` from Render - the bot uses OAuth exclusively!**